 Bicycling in the Lake Tahoe area is a popular activity -- and for good reason.
 Between the alpine lakes, lush forests, and unique topography, the area is a bicyclist’s mecca.

 There are an abundance of bike paths for riders of every skill level throughout both North and South Lake Tahoe.
-The Lake Tahoe Bicycle Association provides a detailed Tahoe Bike Map that makes it easy to plan a Tahoe cycling adventure.
+The Lake Tahoe Bicycle Coalition provides a detailed Tahoe Bike Print Map that makes it easy to plan a Tahoe cycling adventure.
+You can also consult their interactive mobile-friendly map, which offers the most accurate route finding and includes locations of bike shops and bike racks.

 One popular leisurely route is the West Shore Bike Cruise, where you’ll ride past small lakeside communities and restaurants to end at Sugar Pine Point State Park.
 The route includes bike paths and neighborhood streets where you can stop to relax by the water or rent a watercraft for a few hours along the way.